morgwai/servlet-scopes/README.md

 Scopes bindings to either an `HttpServletRequest` or a websocket event (connection opened/closed, message received, error occurred).<br/>
 Spans over a single container-initiated call to either one of servlet's `doXXX(...)` methods or to a websocket endpoint life-cycle method (annotated with one of the websocket annotations or overriding those of `javax.websocket.Endpoint` or of registered `javax.websocket.MessageHandler`s).<br/>
 Having a common `Scope` for servlet requests and websocket events allows to inject scoped objects both in servlets and endpoints without a need for 2 separate bindings in user `Module`s.
-This `Scope` may be used both for on a client and on a server side.
+This `Scope` may be used both on a client and on a server side.

 ### [websocketConnectionScope](https://javadoc.io/doc/pl.morgwai.base/servlet-scopes/latest/pl/morgwai/base/servlet/guice/scopes/ServletModule.html#websocketConnectionScope)
 Scopes bindings to a websocket connection (`javax.websocket.Session`).<br/>
 Spans over a lifetime of a given endpoint instance: all calls to life-cycle methods of a given endpoint instance (annotated with `@OnOpen`, `@OnMessage`, `@OnError`, `@OnClose`, or overriding those of `javax.websocket.Endpoint` together with methods of registered `MessageHandler`s) are executed within the same associated `websocketConnectionScope`.
-This `Scope` may be used both for on a client and on a server side.
+This `Scope` may be used both on a client and on a server side.

 ### [httpSessionScope](https://javadoc.io/doc/pl.morgwai.base/servlet-scopes/latest/pl/morgwai/base/servlet/guice/scopes/ServletModule.html#httpSessionScope)
 Scopes bindings to a given `HttpSession`.
-Available both to servlets and websocket endpoints.
+Available only on a server side both to servlets and websocket endpoints.

 All the above scopes are built using [guice-context-scopes lib](https://github.com/morgwai/guice-context-scopes), so they are automatically transferred to a new thread when dispatching using `AsyncContext.dispatch()` or `ServletContextTrackingExecutor` (see below).
-This `Scope` may be active only on a server side.